 • Pension Savings Credit

-To qualify for ECO4, the Child Benefit income threshold depends on how many children you have and whether you’re a single- or 2-parent household.
+If the only benefit you are claiming is Child Benefit, there is an upper income threshold based on how many children you have and whether you’re a single- or 2-parent household.
+You will need to earn under this amount to qualify.
+For single-parent households:

 For single-parent households: